-- About 2-4" of rain are possible along the East Coast, 1-2" inland - Localized totals double these amounts will be possible (6-8"). - Isolated flash flooding possible, especially in the urban areas along the I-95 corridor. - The storm is much drier on the western side, so a track inland would be needed to increase the flash flood threat.
+- About 2-4" of rain are possible along the East Coast, 1-2" inland - Localized totals double these amounts will be possible (6-8"). - Isolated flash flooding possible, especially in the urban areas along the I-95 corridor.
+Street flooding will also be possible, especially if heavy rain coincides with high tide and storm surge. - The storm is much drier on the western side, so a track inland would be needed to increase the flash flood threat.